changswap/changswap-document/help/troubleshooting.md

 You can perform an “emergencyWithdraw” from the contract directly to unstake your staked tokens.

-1. Find the contract address of the Syrup Pool you're trying to unstake from.
+1. Find the contract address of the Brewery Pool you're trying to unstake from.
 You can find it in your wallet's transaction log.
-2. Go to [https://bscscan.com/](https://bscscan.com/address/0x73feaa1eE314F8c655E354234017bE2193C9E24E#writeContract) and in the search bar, enter the contract address.
+2. Go to [https://bkcscan.com/](https://bkcscan.com/address/0x73feaa1eE314F8c655E354234017bE2193C9E24E#writeContract) and in the search bar, enter the contract address.
 3. Select **Write Contract.**
 4. Click **“Connect to Web3”** and connect your wallet.![](https://lh6.googleusercontent.com/-\_sNkO1gcOOJXkduDEUzbExKE2mNxBOR0f86Lpp3BBuPbIcmAHsfuvpF-hKqRn4oID5QzdGkk\_1dTHkPuCmE50vpNNZxEqoM5nPmE\_12k3-8Q8YYoRYqJ\_VGjxJ03YPRuVQ1O5ME)
 5. In section **“3. emergencyWithdraw”,** and click “Write”.